SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/arrays.md

 ---
 uid: crmscript_fundamentals_arrays
 title: Arrays
-author:
+author: Bergfrid Dias
-so.date:
+so.date: 01.14.2022
-keywords:
-so.topic:
+keywords: crmscript, arrary, length, push, pop so.topic: concept
 ---

 # Arrays

 An array is a special variable that can store more than 1 value at the same time.
 It can be 1-dimensional like a list, 2-dimensional like a spreadsheet, 3-dimensional like a cube, or multidimensional.
-The length and number of dimensions is virtually unlimited.
+The length and number of dimensions are virtually unlimited.

 In CRMScript, arrays can only contain items of a single data type.
 All arrays are considered variables, which are passed, copied, and so on by reference.

-SuperOffice currently has 5 user plans: standard, marketing, sales, service, and complete.
+SuperOffice version 9 had 5 user plans: standard, marketing, sales, service, and complete.
 To store these in a CRMScript, you could either declare 5 different variables of type String or put them all in a single array of type String.

 ## Creating an array